 The Tree Agate can be used for individuals who feel lost in their inter-personal or spiritual lives as they can be beneficial in creating clarity and awareness.
 The stone’s affiliation with luck, fortune, and prosperity makes the stone an excellent good luck charm.
 Cold or chilled stones can also be helpful in relieving fever or migraines when placed against the forehead or temple.
 Placing the stone upon the abdomen helps with the digestive system.
 Keep in mind that gemstones or agates should not be used as an alternative to medical evaluations performed by a doctor.
 Tree Agates should be considered a supplement or enhancement to health and spiritual well-being and should not be relied upon alone to treat any current or pre-existing conditions.

-Tree Agate Jewelry
+Tree Agate in jewelry uses

 Tree Agates are commonly used as placements in bracelets, pendants, or amulets and can also be made into beads.
 They are good placements for any jewelry design you can think of, even with rings.
 The stone’s lack of cleavage allows it to be more resistant to everyday wear and tear.
 Wearing the stone as a pendant or amulet is helpful during meditation and therapy.
 The increased popularity of Tree Agates and dendritic gemstones also makes it a popular option for men’s jewelry designs.
+See a selection of tree agate pendants on Etsy.

 When contained in a bowl or container, Tree Agates can also be decoratively used in an office or work environment to promote a more peaceful and tranquil environment.
 When made into beads, the stones are also great for stringing together to make bracelets.
 Most Tree Agates are plain-cut and polished en cabochon, meaning they are polished and not faceted with a rounded face and flat back.
 This can vary depending on whether the stone is opaque or translucent.
 Tree Agates are also not treated or enhanced in any way.
+See a selection of tree agate bracelets on Etsy.

 Where does Tree Agates come from